b-m-f/WirtBot/README.md

 - Testing the WirtBot using the hyper test helpers
 - Include developer documentation into the Dockerfile and serve at `/developer-docs`
 - anything you think can be better
+- Translate it into a language that you know

 Please check out the `developers-docs` directory for more details on the application.